 Unfortunately, this is a classic mistake: questions are limited to strict requirements in order to draw up an offer.
-This results in conversations that do not offer any added value, neither for the customer nor for the potential supplier.
-The customer gets an offer based on a rather superficial diagnosis, but not necessarily a good solution to his/her problem.
+This results in conversations that do not offer any added value for the customer.
+The customer gets an offer based on a rather superficial diagnosis, which will look identical as the one from your competitor.

-A number of additional questions might help to better map the context:
+In order to differentiate, we also need to interactively discuss the context with the customer.
+A few additional questions might help to better map the context:

 - Who else is involved?

 - By when should you be able to use the solution? (this is a customer-oriented version of the question “when will you decide?”)

 - What is the ideal solution for you?